 My Google profile

-Google-Profile-Griff-300x154 I’ve compiled all my web-based info about me using Google Profile.
-See it at google.com/profiles/griffinjay.
+Google-Profile-Griff-300x154 I’ve compiled all my web-based info about me using Google + Profile.
 (People who are in my Google Contacts can see more info about me than the general public.)

 The civic blog site I work on, Locally Grown (aka LoGro and LoGroNo and LGN), is currently 1st in a Google search.